encord-team/encord-active/docs/docs/sdk/prediction-import/index.md

 ## Other Options

-There are also a couple of other options for importing predictions that are stored in common file formats already.
-They can be found here:
+There are a couple of additional ways to import predictions that are stored in common file formats.
+You can find them here:

 <DocCardList />

+[import-predictions-guide]: ../../import/import-predictions
 [project-versioning]: ../../user-guide/versioning